thindil/steamsky/bin/doc/MODDING.md

 ### Career data structure
 - Each career is between "career" tags.
 - Attribute `index` is index of career.
-- Optional attribute `action`: what to do with this career.
+- Optional attribute `action`: What to do with this career.
 Possible values
   are: "add" (add this career, default option), "remove" (remove this career) or "update" (update selected career).
 - Attribute `name` is name of career visible to player.